Carifio24/wwt-constellations-backend/SCHEMA.md

     container, if one exists
   - `thumbnail`: (optional string) The basename of the preview thumbnail image in the blob container, if one exists
-- `home_timeline_sort_key` (integer): if present and non-negative, the scene is included in the global home timeline, with its position set by the ordering of these values.
+- `home_timeline_sort_key` (integer): if present, the scene is included in the global home timeline, with its position set by the ordering of these values.

 An ImageLayer record may have the following fields: